 AGM 2007

-and was well attended by the membership.
-There was only one change on the committee, with Nancy
+was well attended by the membership.
+There was only one change on the committee, with Nancy Marshall

-Marshall replacing Jackie Evans as the treasurer.
-As a committee our thanks go out to Jackie for
+replacing Jackie Evans as the treasurer.
+As a committee our thanks go out to Jackie for her hard work,

 Merry Wives of